 In order to replace one or more roof shingles, you’ll need to head over to a local hardware store and pick up matching shingles so that your roof looks as good as new when you’re done.
 It shouldn’t be too hard to find a match, but you can also order some online if you’re having difficulty.
 Once you’ve got matching roof shingles, you’ll want to make sure you have these tools:

-An important step to ensure your roof is the only thing that’s damaged!
-Slips and falls happen all the time, if you’re uncomfortable with heights or inexperienced climbing ladders, don’t risk it.
+This is an important step to ensure your roof is the only thing that’s damaged!
+Slips and falls happen all the time, so if you’re uncomfortable with heights or are inexperienced in climbing ladders, don’t risk it.
 Call the pros at WISA to help you out.

 Assuming you’re confident with a ladder, position the feet of the ladder on even ground and make sure the top of the ladder goes higher than the edge of the roof.
 Once the ladder is securely in place, you can make your way up to the roof with your tools!

 Now that you’re on your roof, you can go to the area where your damaged or missing shingle is.
 You’ll begin by lifting the row of shingles above the missing shingle to reveal any nails keeping the old roof shingle in place.
-Use your pry bar to pull the old roofing nails out, if you leave them in they will tear a hole in your new roof shingles.
+Using your pry bar, carefully pry the old roofing nails out.
+If you leave them in they will tear a hole in your new roof shingles.